mobizt/Firebase-ESP8266/src/README.md

-#### Determine whether Firebase Error Queue is currently exsted is Error Queue collection or not
+#### Determine whether Firebase Error Queue has currently existed in Error Queue collection or not

 param **`dataObj`** - Firebase Data Object to hold data and instances.